 Dr. Weisenburger went on to say, however, that it is not only those who used the weed killer liberally for decades who are developing this type of blood cancer and taking legal action against manufacturer Monsanto and parent company Bayer AG.

 Dr. Weisenburger believes that the research confirms a few days of intense spraying a year could increase the risk of Non-Hodgkin’s lymphoma.
 He said the intensity is more important than the duration of use—the number of years does not matter as much as how much one sprays over the course of a few days.

 The four plaintiffs in the three cases that have gone to trial as of September 2019 come from varied backgrounds, and their Roundup exposure occurred for different reasons—as a part of their occupation, on their own private property, and on investment properties.

 - In the first case to go to trial (August 2018), the plaintiff used glyphosate-based herbicides in his job as a school groundskeeper.

 - In the second case, and the first federal case to go to trial (March 2019), the plaintiff owns a large plot of land and used Roundup on it for more than 25 years.

-- In the third case to go before a jury (May 2019), the plaintiffs were a husband and wife who own four residential rental properties and regularly used glyphosate herbicides on all of them
+- In the third case to go before a jury (May 2019), the plaintiffs were a husband and wife who owned four residential rental properties and regularly used glyphosate herbicides on all of them.

-No matter when or where you used Roundup weed killer, if you later developed Non-Hodgkin’s Lymphoma, Zanes Law wants to hear from you.
-We will review your case for free and help you understand your rights.
+No matter when or where you used Roundup weed killer, if you later developed Non-Hodgkins Lymphoma, Zanes Law wants to hear from you.
+Our Roundup weed killer cancer lawsuit lawyers will review your case for free and help you understand your rights for pursuing financial compensation.